eljonny/TestCPP/README.md

  - `cpack -G DEB`
  - `cpack -G RPM`

+Both Windows and Linux builds also support generating a zip package by running the following command from the CMake build directory (either build-debug or build-release):
+ - `cpack -G ZIP`

 # Issues

 I'm more than willing to work on issues as they come up.